Shipping Guide

 Quick Answer

-USPS Ground Advantage — $5 - $10
+USPS Ground Advantage: $5 - $10

 Shipping Options for Coffee

 Coffee is a popular e-commerce item that ships relatively easily.
 Whole beans and ground coffee are shelf-stable and not fragile, but freshness matters to buyers.
 Most specialty roasters ship within 24-48 hours of roasting, so a fast and affordable carrier is key.
 For single bags, USPS Ground Advantage is hard to beat.
 For multi-bag subscriptions or bulk orders exceeding 5 lbs, Priority Mail Flat Rate boxes can save money since coffee is dense and heavy for its size.
+With the 2026 increases now in effect (USPS +5.4%, UPS +5.9%, FedEx +5.9%), the gap between retail and discounted labels is wider than it was a year ago, and that gap shows up on every single order you send.

 Coffee Service Cost Comparison